eatthebuffet/eatthebuffet.github.io/_posts/2023-05-16-Bashed Walkthrough.md

 tags: [hackthebox, linux, web, SUDO, Scheduled Job Abuse]
 ---

+This is a walkthrough on how to complete the RedPanda box on Hackthebox.com.
+This box has been retired.
+The box is rated as **easy** difficulty.
+You can attempt the machine [here](https://app.hackthebox.com/machines/118) as well as view their write up on the box.

+Required Skills include: Web enumeration, Linux fundamentals.

 I first started out with nmap scan as you must know what is open and what is closed.

 sudo nmap -Pn -n -v -sC -sV --open --min-rate=1000 -oA bashed BashedIP